RuiFilipeCampos/LeetCode/0. Computer Science Notes/Data Structure.md

 ```

 `arr` is C-contiguous, meaning that all its elements are stored in adjacent memory locations.
 Simple pointer arithmetics is applied to an initial pointer to find the other elements via their index value.

+Accessing an array consisties in:

+- calculating a memory address
+- dereferencing that address

+Both are costless operations in most scenarios, and both are independent of the number of items on the array, that is, accessing an array has a time complexity of $O(1)$.

 ### Linked List